Skip to main content

 3. Copy the YAML content from your Risksheet configurations

-4. Adapt the column binding paths to use the Powersheet domain model entity names
+4. Adapt the column binding paths to use the Powersheet data model entity names

 A typical RTM sheet configuration in Powersheet: